 How It Works

 Electrolysis can yield permanent results—but it's important to note that it takes time.
 Hair grows in different stages: growing, resting and shedding.
 Because all of the hair isn't on the same stage at any given time, multiple sessions will be required.

 - It has the best track record.
 Electrolysis yields the best overall results compared to any other method when it comes to getting rid of hair permanently.

 - Bent follicles can make electrolysis hair removal harder.
-Previous waxing or tweezing might make hair follicles bent or misshapen, which makes getting the needle to the root more difficult.
+Previous waxing or tweezing might make hair follicles bent or misshapen, which could make getting the needle to the root more difficult.

 - Multiple treatments are needed.
 You have to truly be committed to electrolysis because you will need to undergo anywhere from 15-30 sessions.

 Electrolysis Hair Removal Costs